I teach the MOOC Big Data and Education on EdX.

 I am co-Director of the MOOC Replication Framework (MORF) project.

-I study these issues in the context of K-12 formal and informal learning, higher education, the military, and lifelong learning.
+I study these issues in the context of K-12 formal and informal learning, higher education, and lifelong learning.

 I have made some tools for EDM research available here.